 Parliamentary Constituency in Sikkim

 Sikkim has only one parliamentary constituency, which is one of the most prestigious of the Sikkim state constituencies.
 The Sikkim parliamentary constituency sends a representative from the state to Lok Sabha of the Indian legislature.
 Therefore, election here is very fiercely fought by the various national and state level parties of the state.
-Even this constituency among the Sikkim state constituencies, has seen a dominance of the state level parties, with Sikkim Democratic Front winning it for the last four times.
+Even this constituency among the Sikkim state constituencies, has seen a dominance of the state level parties, with Sikkim Democratic Front winning it for maximum times.

 Sikkim Council of Ministers